MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

         - Under category, select **Problem**, **Devices and Drivers**, **Print**
         - In the section for adding more details, click on the **Start recording** button
         - Retry the print job that failed
-        - Go back to Feedback Hub abd click on the **Stop Recording** button
+        - Go back to Feedback Hub and click on the **Stop Recording** button
         - Click on **Submit** to submit your feedback
     - Use Event Viewer to see log of Azure AD operations.
 Click on **Start** and type "Event Viewer".
 Navigate to Applications and Services Logs > Microsoft > Windows > AAD > Operation
 - Connector Server